dakotamm/research_blog/_posts/2022-10-24-reviewing-year-1-plan.md

 ### Goals For Next Week:
 1. YCSECA - poster preparation happening this week (I'll need some focus time for that).
-2. Finalize Year 1 schedule + 1-pager for KC.
+2. Finalize Year 1 schedule + 1-pager for KC (i.e., hypoxic volume estimation using DFO data set through fall quarter and more per 10/24 discussion).
 3. Continue work on coming up to Python/LO speed.